Politics of Dundee: Scottish Parliament

 For elections to the Scottish Parliament (Holyrood) the city area is divided between two constituencies.
 The Dundee City East (Holyrood) constituency and the Dundee City West (Holyrood) constituency are entirely within the city area.

 Both constituencies are within the North East Scotland electoral region.
 The region elects a total of ten first past the post constituency Members of the Scottish Parliament (MSPs) and seven additional members, to produce a form of proportional representation for the region as a whole.

 Boundaries date from 1999, when the parliament itself was created.

-Currently, Shona Robison (SNP) is MSP for the Dundee City East constituency and, Joe FitzPatrick (SNP) is MSP for the Dundee City West constituency.
+Currently, Stephen Gethins (SNP) is MSP for the Dundee City East constituency and, Heather Anderson (SNP) is MSP for the Dundee City West constituency.

 Parliament of the United Kingdom

 For elections to the House of Commons of the Parliament of the United Kingdom (Westminster), the city area is divided between the Dundee East (Westminster) constituency and the Dundee West (Westminster) constituency.
 These constituencies also include portions of the Angus council area.

 Current boundaries date from 2005.
 Prior to the 2005 general election, the constituencies had the boundaries of now existing Scottish Parliament constituencies, with north-eastern and north-western portions of the city area being covered by the Angus (Westminster) constituency.

-Currently, Stewart Hosie (Scottish National Party) is Member of Parliament (MP) for the Dundee East constituency, and Chris Law (Scottish National Party) is MP for the Dundee Central constituency.
+Currently, Lara Bird (Scottish National Party) is Member of Parliament (MP) for the Arbroath and Broughty Ferry constituency, and Chris Law (Scottish National Party) is MP for the Dundee Central constituency.